top of page

 KEY INSIGHTS FROM RESEARCH

-Alerts lacked contextual information, increasing response delays.
+3. Alerts lacked contextual information, increasing the time between detection and response.

-Operators responsible for monitoring temperature-sensitive shipments need a way to quickly understand asset status, location, and risk levels in real time, because delayed or unclear information prevents them from responding before product loss occurs.
+Operators responsible for monitoring temperature-sensitive shipments need a way to quickly understand asset status, location, and risk levels in real time because delayed or unclear information prevents them from responding before product loss occurs.

 How Might We

-How might we help operators monitor product shipment conditions in real time and take immediate action before product damage occurs?
+How might we help operators monitor shipment conditions in real time and take immediate action before product damage occurs?

-Visibility Layer — Monitoring & Status Awareness
+VISIBILITY LAYER — Monitoring & Status Awareness:

-Response Layer — Alerts & Intervention
+RESPONSE LAYER — Alerts & Intervention:

 SOLUTIONS